brandur/org/articles/elegant-apis.md

 ## Nesting Schemas

 While the above lets us validate a single value, it's more interesting to validate a complex JSON object.
-We can build on the above by nesting our single value validation into another schema using the `definitions` keyword, which describes the keys that a JSON object might have, and the schema that validates their values:
+We can build on the above by nesting our single value validation into another schema using the `properties` keyword, which describes the keys that a JSON object might have, and the schema that validates their values:

 ```
 {